Deanna Troi: Franchise appearances

-Troi appears in the Star Trek: Picard episode "Nepenthe", set twenty years after Nemesis where she is married to Riker and they have two children, Thad (deceased) and Kestra.
-When Jean-Luc Picard and his android companion Soji visit the Rikers' home, Deanna and her husband welcome them with open arms.
-Deanna and Will are both retired from Starfleet, although Will is described as being on "active reserve".
+Troi appears in the Star Trek: Picard season 1 episode "Nepenthe," set twenty years after Nemesis where she is married to Riker and they have two children, Thad and Kestra.
+Deanna and her husband extend a warm welcome to Jean-Luc Picard and his android companion Soji when they visit the Rikers' home.
+Deanna and Will are both retired from Starfleet, although Will is described as being on "active reserve."

+Deanna appears in a recurring capacity in the first half of season 3, which includes flashbacks to her motherhood.
+She is later revealed to have been abducted by the antagonists of the season and is reunited with Riker, who had fallen into an existential crisis after Thad's death and needed to temporarily separate from her to get outside help from Picard.
+They discuss their marital issues in their detainment, realizing their relationship had turned into one of toxic codependency and longing for adventure.
+The Enterprise crew reunites with the couple aboard a new incarnation of the USS Titan after Worf rescues them.

-Troi appears in the first season finale of the animated Star Trek: Lower Decks, set a year after the events of Nemesis.
+Troi appears in the first-season finale of the animated Star Trek: Lower Decks, set a year after the events of Nemesis.